ethersphere/swarm-mcp/docs/mcp-client-setup.md

     - Example: "http://localhost:1633"
 2. **BEE_BATCH_ID** (string, optional)
     - The ID of the postage stamp batch to use for uploads
-    - If the batch ID is not provided, the Swarm Gateway will use its own postage stamp batch
+    - If the batch ID is not provided, the Swarm Gateway defaults to using its own postage stamp batch
     - If a custom _BEE_API_URL_ is provided, this field becomes **required**
     - Example: "batch-123"
 3. **BEE_FEED_PK** (string, optional)
     - The private key of the Swarm Feed to use
-    - If the private key is not provided, the Swarm Feed related functionalities **will not work**
+    - If the private key is not provided, functionalities related to the Swarm Feed **will not work**

 ## Setting up MCP Clients